-“Northpointe is an experienced and nationally recognized correctional consulting and research firm providing software products, consulting, training, and implementation services to federal, state, and local criminal justice systems and policy makers.”
-FOCUS was granted the funds through its Justice Assistance Grant for a year (2011) Northpointe evaluation.
+Northpointe is an experienced and nationally recognized correctional consulting and research firm providing software products, consulting, training, and implementation services to federal, state, and local criminal justice systems and policy makers.
+With the support of the federal Justice Assistance Grant in 2011, FOCUS was granted the funds to complete a Northpointe full evaluation.

 - The number of new arrests during the follow-up period was much larger for the control group than for the FOCUS group.
-There were totals of 26 and 9 arrests for the control and FOCUS groups, respectively. (pg.
-5)
+There were totals of 26 and 9 arrests for the control and FOCUS groups, respectively (pg.
+5).

 - All of the arrests for the FOCUS group were for misdemeanors or petty offenses (0%).
-In contrast, for the control group, 7 of the arrests were for felony offenses (27%). (pg 6).
+In contrast, for the control group, 7 of the arrests were for felony offenses (27%) (pg 6).